 RAC – Reserved against Cancellation.
 Indian Railways know that not everyone will show up for their train, so they do what they can to make sure the train runs full and “overbook” using RAC tickets (similar to what airlines do really).

-With an RAC ticket you CAN board the train but you are not guaranteed a seat/berth number at the time of booking.
+With an RAC ticket you CAN board the train but you are not guaranteed a seat/berth number at the time of booking and may have to share a berth if everyone shows up for the train.
 Usually, as ticket quotas are released one day prior / up to four hours before the departure of the train, you will be allocated a berth.
-We have seen some cases where trains were full and some RAC passengers had to sit for long journeys, but this is unusual and RAC passengers normally get berths fine.
+I have seen some cases where trains were full and some RAC passengers had to sit for long journeys sharing berths, but this is unusual and RAC passengers normally get berths fine.

 You should board the class of travel that you paid for – ie if you booked an RAC ticket at the AC3 fare, you should board an AC3 coach.
 We advise booking RAC for the most popular class such as AC3 tier as there is normally much more of this on a train than say first class.
 You can see how many people are on RAC tickets already by the number given – eg RAC 23 means there are 23 people on RAC tickets already in front of you.
 Obviously, the lower the number the better your chances.